-Britain has seen healthy growth in digital innovation, but despite steady development, more needs to be done to prevent the UK being derailed from its enviable position as a dominant force in IT.
+Britain has seen healthy growth in digital innovation, which is increasing the demand for digital workers.
+But despite young people showing a healthy interest in technology, the skills gap grows ever wider.
+Therefore, despite steady development, more needs to be done to prevent the UK from being derailed from its enviable position as a dominant force in IT.

 If the UK is to reach its digital potential and power the digital economy it has promised, it will require the skills of around 2.3 digital workers by 2020.
 This was the finding of research compiled by the mobile operator O2.

-O2 has predicted that there will be approximately 766,000 digital jobs generated in the next five years.
-The report also found that the north of England is still a long way behind the London and the south-east, when it comes to implementing technology growth initiatives.
+O2 has predicted that approximately 766,000 digital jobs will be generated in the next five years.
+The report also found that the north of England is still a long way behind London and the southeast when it comes to implementing technology growth initiatives.

 Ben Dowd, O2’s business director, spoke of the importance of creating digital opportunities in the north, stating:

 The scheme will assist local businesses in implementing digital strategies, systems and growth.
-It will also help people that have digital knowledge and skills to work with local businesses that require digital skills.
+It will also help people with digital knowledge and skills work with local businesses requiring digital skills.

 Other initiatives are being implemented to help drive digital growth in the north of England.
-For example, in 2015, the then chancellor, George Osborne, announced a £11million investment in tech incubators in Manchester, Sheffield and Leeds, designed to nurture tech start-ups in northern cities.
-The scheme is part of the wider vision to turn the north-west and the north-east into a “Northern Powerhouse.”
+For example, in 2015, the then chancellor, George Osborne, announced an £11million investment in tech incubators in Manchester, Sheffield and Leeds, designed to nurture tech start-ups in northern cities.
+The scheme is part of the wider vision to turn the northwest and the northeast into a “Northern Powerhouse.”

-Despite efforts being made to advance digital innovation, the UK is still battling with a shortage of digital skills.
+Despite efforts to advance digital innovation, the UK is still battling a shortage of digital skills.

 As the Newstatesman wrote in response to the study:

-With business being progressively more reliant on technological innovation, digital systems, advanced IT infrastructures and digital methods of marketing, it is vital businesses of all sizes and industries are equipped with adequate digital talent to increase productivity and maintain competitiveness.
+With businesses progressively relying on technological innovation, digital systems, advanced IT infrastructures and digital marketing methods, it is vital that businesses of all sizes and industries are equipped with adequate digital talent to increase productivity and maintain competitiveness.

-It is also vital young people are given the opportunity to learn digital skills in order for the UK to reach its digital potential by 2020, not just in London and the south-east but throughout the whole of the UK.
+It is also vital young people are allowed to learn digital skills for the UK to reach its digital potential by 2020, not just in London and the southeast but throughout the whole of the UK.

-If you’re reading this, you’re undoubtedly looking to bring new talent to your team with the right digital skills.
-In order to increase productivity levels and competitiveness, we can help you find the right talent to take your business to new heights in 2018.
+If you’re reading this, you’re undoubtedly looking to introduce fresh IT talent to your team with the right digital skills.
+To increase productivity levels and competitiveness, we can help you find the right talent to take your business to new heights in 2018.